 Many traditions are celebrated with Nowruz.
 One is the familiar tradition of spring cleaning.
 Several weeks before the new year, Iranians clean their homes thoroughly.
 If new furniture is to be purchased or if the home is to be remodeled, it is usually finished in time for Nowruz.

 Another important Nowruz tradition is the Sofreh Haft Seen, or the table setting of seven ‘S’s.
-Iranians prepare a setting on a cloth, table or tray that includes seven specific items starting with the letter ‘S’ (or Sīn in the persian alphabet).
-The Haft Sīn can range in size and items are:
+Iranians prepare a setting on a cloth, table or tray that includes seven specific items starting with the letter ‘S’ (or Seen in the Persian alphabet).

 Sabzeh – wheat, barley or lentil sprouts growing in a dish – symbolizing rebirth